Eric Vowles

-Brigadier Eric Lacy Vowles, (13 July 1893 – 28 September 1977) was an Australian soldier who served during the First World War and Second World War.
+Brigadier Eric Lacy Vowles, (13 July 1893 – 28 September 1977) was an Australian soldier who served during the First and Second World Wars.
 Vowels served at Gallipoli, in France, Palestine, and New Guinea.

-As its commandant for four years, he positioned RMC Duntroon for post war training.
+As its commandant for four years, he positioned Royal Military College, Duntroon for post war training.
 He retired from the Army on 13 June 1949.

 Early life and education

-Vowels was born on 13 July 1893, the second son of Thomas Vowles and Mary, Lacy.
+Vowels was born on 13 July 1893 in Melbourne, Victoria, the second son of Thomas Vowles and Mary, Lacy.
 His mother died on 18 May 1908.
 Thomas Vowles was post master at Perth and later pay master at Melbourne GPO.

-Vowles was born at Melbourne, Victoria.
-He was educated at Scots [Scotch] College, Western Australia.
+Vowels was educated at Scotch College, Perth.

-His older brother, Alan, was also a decorated officer.

 Vowles studied engineering before enlisting and was one of the original students in 1911 at the Royal Military College, Duntroon, graduating 28th in August 1914.
-Vowels was appointed as Lieutenant in November 1914.

 As a cadet at RMC Duntroon, he designed the Corps of Staff Cadets badge.
+Vowels was appointed a lieutenant in November 1914.

+His older brother, Alan, was also a decorated officer.

-Adult life
+Personal life

 Vowels and his wife had two children, a son Robert, and a daughter Prudence, (Note: known as Prue.) a librarian who had worked for a time at the RMC Duntroon library.

-Career

-WWI
+Military career

-Vowles was allocated to the 9th Battery of the 1st Division at Gallipoli, directing naval guns (Note: was one of three RMC graduates doing so) during the landing.

-After evacuation to Egypt he was transferred to the 5th Division and in June 1916 saw action in the Battle of Fromelles.
+Vowles was allocated to the 9th Battery of the 1st Division at Gallipoli, directing naval guns during the landing at Anzac Cove.
+Following the evacuation of Gallipoli, Vowles returned to Egypt where he was transferred to the 5th Division and in June 1916 saw action in the Battle of Fromelles.
+In 1916 Vowles was described as and "... officer [who] knows his work, is cool and collected under fire" by his commanding officer.
 In August 1917 he took command of 54 Battery of the 5th Division.
-In 1916 Vowles was described as .. this officer knows his work, is cool and collected under fire .. by his commanding officer.

 Major Vowels was wounded in December 1917, by gassing, and evacuated to England.
 From late 1918 to February 1919 Vowles served with the Royal Horse Artillery in Palestine.